Fiat Chrysler's Marchionne dies, shares dive on profit slide

 Tributes arrived from industry figures and politicians worldwide, praising his perseverance, hard negotiating skills and candor.

-Marchionne resurrected one of Italy’s biggest corporate names and revitalized Chrysler, succeeding where the U.S. company’s two previous owners - Mercedes parent Daimler (DAIGn.DE) and private equity group Carberus - both failed.
+Marchionne resurrected one of Italy’s biggest corporate names and revitalized Chrysler, succeeding where the U.S. company’s two previous owners - Mercedes parent Daimler and private equity group Carberus - both failed.

-“Sergio Marchionne was one of the most respected leaders in the industry whose creativity and bold determination helped to restore Chrysler to financial health and grow Fiat Chrysler into a profitable global automaker,” said Ford Motor Co (F.N) Executive Chairman Bill Ford Jr.
+“Sergio Marchionne was one of the most respected leaders in the industry whose creativity and bold determination helped to restore Chrysler to financial health and grow Fiat Chrysler into a profitable global automaker,” said Ford Motor Co Executive Chairman Bill Ford Jr.

 Daimler Chief Executive Dieter Zetsche in a post on Linkedin said, “The auto industry has lost a real giant.
 And many of us have lost a very dear friend: Sergio Marchionne.”